mana-ethereum/mana/apps/evm/README.md

 ## Author

+Mason Fischer (@masonforest)
 Geoffrey Hayes (@hayesgm)
 Ayrat Badykov (@ayrat555)

 ## License

-HexPrefix is released under the MIT License.
+EVM is released under the MIT License.
 See the LICENSE file for further details.